-We plan to develop a diverse slate of projects in the entertainment industry including feature films, television shows and virtual reality experiences.
+We plan to develop a diverse slate of projects in the entertainment industry including feature films, television shows, virtual reality experiences, transmedia content and events.
 Final decisions on projects are made by the Legion M management team.
-We may choose projects you don’t like, don’t believe in or even ones you object to.
+We may choose projects you don’t like, don’t believe in, or even ones you object to.

 We depend on a small management team and may need to hire more people to be successful.

-Our success will greatly depend on the skills, connections and experiences of our two founders, Paul Scanlan, Jeff Annison and Terri Lubaroff.
-Should either of them discontinue working for Legion M, there is no assurance that Legion M will continue.
+Our success will greatly depend on the skills, connections and experiences of our three executives, Paul Scanlan, Jeff Annison and Terri Lubaroff.
+Should any of them discontinue working for Legion M, there is no assurance that Legion M will continue.
 We will also need to hire creative talents and individuals with a track record of success and with the skills necessary to ensure that we create and sell premium original content.
 There is no assurance that we will be able to identify, hire and retain the right people for the various key positions.